-The British strawberry season has arrived early, with this year’s crop sweeter and up by 50% on this time last year due to the run of bright weather, producers say.
+The British strawberry season has arrived early, with this year’s crop sweeter and up by 50 per cent on this time last year due to the run of bright weather, producers say.

-The fruit has ripened under approximately 166 hours of sunshine in April, 7% above the average for the month, industry body British Summer Fruits said.
+The fruit has ripened under approximately 166 hours of sunshine in April, 7 per cent above the average for the month, industry body British Summer Fruits said.

 This increased sunlight has resulted in a boost to the crop’s natural sugar content and means supermarket shelves will be filled with the fruit by the middle of this month, compared with June last year.

-The brighter weather also means there are predicted to be 50% more strawberries – a mix of glasshouse-grown and naturally on table tops in polytunnels – available next week compared to the same period last year, when the season was delayed by cold weather.
+The brighter weather also means there are predicted to be 50 per cent more strawberries – a mix of those grown in glasshouses and naturally on table tops in polytunnels – available next week compared to the same period last year, when the season was delayed by cold weather.

 The news will also be particularly welcome for those planning to celebrate the Platinum Jubilee, when the Bank Holiday is forecast to see 5,000 tonnes of British strawberries bought that week.